beast

 beast (third-person singular simple present beasts, present participle beasting, simple past and past participle beasted)

-2. (Scotland, slang) to engage in sexual intercourse, particularly in an illicit context
+2. (Scotland, slang, transitive) To engage in sexual intercourse with, particularly in an illicit context.

 Adjective